 …and it’s utterly amazing.

 I like to eat them warm right out of the oven.
-Once they are done, I drizzle each with salted caramel.
+Once they’re done, drizzle each with salted caramel.
 There is nothing quite like the combination of caramel and apples, especially this time of year!
 If you ever have the itch to pair the two together in a full-size pie, my salted caramel apple pie is for you.
 Or try salted caramel apple pie bars or these caramel apple cupcakes.